Wollbobaggins/Chess-CPP/README.md

 #### Run Test for All Functions
 ```test tests```
 ```
-runs an amalgam of the previous functions and various positions
+runs an amalgam of the previous functions and various positions; this is the recommended command
 ```
 ## Evaluation